Mosquito Workshop Slide Show

 MDA spraying starts in late May or early June (weather permitting)

 From late spring through early autumn, the City of College Park cooperates with the Maryland Department of Agriculture (MDA) to identify and control mosquito populations.
 Larviciding treatments are made by MDA personnel.
-Requests for local spraying should be made to Public Works, which will be forwarded to MDA.
-MDA will survey the area of concern prior to spraying, using traps and landing rate counts, and MDA may request access to your property to place a trap.
-If count thresholds are met, MDA may make a control spray application.
+MDA will survey the area of concern; they may use traps and landing rate counts, and may request access to your property to place a trap.
+If count thresholds are met, they may make a control spray application in the neighborhood; they do not spray individual properties.
 Wednesday night is the designated day when spraying for adult mosquitoes will occur in College Park.

-To make a spray request, contact Public Works at 240-487-3590 or email@example.com.
-We will need the following information, name, address, phone, email, problem area, time of day when mosquitoes are the worst, and any area of stagnant water in the vicinity.
-Also need to know if we can have access to your property to set a trap.
+Requests for local service can be made by clicking here, you will need to provide the following information, name, address, phone, email, problem area, time of day when mosquitoes are the worst, and any area of stagnant water in the vicinity.
+Also need to know if they can have access to your property to set a trap.

 Request for Exemption from Adult Mosquito Control Services

 Any resident who wishes to have his/her property excluded from adult mosquito control pesticide applications by truck-mounted ultra low volume (ULV) sprayers must fill out this form annually.